typetools/stubparser/readme.md

 git pull https://github.com/javaparser/javaparser TAG-NAME
 ```
 7. Resolve conflicts if required and commit it.
-8. Run maven tests in the root StubParser directory.
+8. Run maven tests in the root directory.
 If any tests fail, fix them before continuing.
 ```bash
 mvn test
 ```